oddbird/css-sandbox/src/sass/color-spaces/proposal.md

       element of `input`.

   * Otherwise:

-    * If `input` is not an unbracketed space-separated list, throw an error.

     * Let `channels` be an unbracketed space separated list of all except the last element of `input`.